Interviews with IRCC and CBSA

 Interviews at Port of Entries

-A CBSA officer (or two officers) will conduct an interview at borders and airports in two parts.
-The first is to review your official documents.
-They will ask to see your passport, visas and travel documents as well as those of any family members travelling with you to ensure that you are authorized to enter Canada.
-They will also ask questions about your health as well as other generic questions regarding criminal history, the duration of your stay, if you have come to Canada before and the circumstances of your departure.
+A CBSA officer (or two officers) can conduct an interview at borders and airports in two parts.
+The first is to review official documents.
+An officer may ask to see your passport, visas and travel documents as well as those of any family members travelling with you to ensure that you are authorized to enter Canada.
+They may also ask questions about your health as well as other generic questions regarding criminal history, the purpose and duration of your stay, if you have come to Canada before and the circumstances of your departure.
 The second portion of the interview is a review of any items you are bringing into Canada.
 The CBSA officer will ask if you are bringing anything with you into Canada.
-If you are, then they will ensure that none of them are prohibited such as live animals or plants, firearms, ammunitions, fireworks, meat, dairy, fruits, vegetables or items from endangered species.
+If you are, then they will ensure that none of them are restricted or prohibited such as live animals or plants, firearms, ammunitions, fireworks, meat, dairy, fruits, vegetables or items from endangered or invasive species.
 If you are truthful, authorized to enter Canada and do not carry any prohibited items, these interviews are over relatively quickly.
 However, if an issue arises, a secondary investigation may be launched by the officer and you may be denied entry into the country.

 Interviews Conducted by CBSA in-land

-There are several reasons why CBSA may request your presence for an interview.
-The below is not an exhaustive list of all possible circumstances in which CBSA may ask you to attend an interview
+There are several reasons why CBSA may request your presence for an interview after you have entered Canada.
+The below is not an exhaustive list of all possible circumstances in which CBSA may ask you to attend an interview.

-If you have already been issued a removal order (by the Immigration Refugee Board, for example), an interview will be requested, generally, to facilitate your removal.
-At the interview, they may ask you to come for another interview and purchase tickets and bring them to the next interview.
+If you have already been issued a removal order (by the Immigration and Refugee Board, for example), an interview will be requested, generally, to facilitate your removal.
+At the interview, they may ask you to come for another interview and purchase tickets to bring to the next interview to schedule removal.
 The tickets must be on or before a date on the removal order.
 Click here for more information on removal orders.

-If the CBSA officer believes that you will not show up to the interview, they may detain you and facilitate your removal.
+If the CBSA officer believes that you will not show up to the interview, they may detain you and directly facilitate your removal.
 Alternatively, if a removal order has not been issued, CBSA may call you for an interview and issue you a removal order at the interview.
-For these interviews, you are allowed to bring counsel to the interview, but it is up to the CBSA officer to allow the counsel to remain in the interview room.
+For these interviews, you do not have a right to bring counsel/a representative to the interview, but it is up to the CBSA officer to allow counsel/a representative to remain in the interview room.

-The content and experience at an interview with the CBSA officer depend largely on your circumstances.
-They are not all positive or negative.
-However, a consistent theme in all interviews is to provide truthful answers and bring any documentation that is requested of you if possible.
+The content and experience at an interview with the CBSA officer depend largely on your circumstances and the reason for the interview.
+They are not all positive or negative; for example, sometimes individuals are called in for interviews to provide further information regarding a specific matter.
+However, a consistent theme in all interviews is the requirement to provide truthful answers and bring any documentation that is requested of you, if possible.

 Interviews Conducted by IRCC

-When you make an application to enter Canada, you may be required to appear at an IRCC office before a visa officer who will ask you questions and asses your application.
-Although interviews are most commonly convoked for spousal sponsorship applications, IRCC may request an interview for any application.
+When you make an application to enter Canada, you may be required to appear at an IRCC office before a visa officer who may ask you questions in order to assess your application.
+Although interviews are most commonly convoked for spousal sponsorship applications, IRCC may request an interview for any type of application.
 Interviews can take place in Canada or overseas.
 When you receive a letter requesting your presence for an interview, you are required to attend.
-If you are unable to attend, you must inform IRCC and provide an explanation before the date of the interview at which point, they will reschedule your interview for a different day.
+If you are unable to attend, you must inform IRCC and provide an explanation before the date of the interview at which point, they may reschedule your interview for a different day.
 You can do this by sending a letter to the IRCC office that scheduled your appointment or by filling out a Web form online.
 If you miss the interview, you must contact IRCC with an explanation within a certain amount of time.